 EDU 140 Child Development (8) Sp.
 Help childcare providers enhance the quality of child care by becoming aware of developmentally appropriate practices for working with children.
 (Meets the seminar hours required for CDA credential.
-Will not meet requirement for elementary education major.)
+Will not meet requirement for education major.)

 EDU 202 Introduction to Education (3) F, Sp.
 Basic introduction to professional education; an on-campus exploratory course to aid participants in deciding whether or not to become teachers.
 The course also provides the basic information and attitude development necessary for successful teaching.
+Students in this course are required to take the Missouri Educator Profile (MEP).
 To be taken concurrently with EDU203.
 Prerequisites: Both ENG104 and ENG108, or ENG112.